Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/README.md

 # Data Analytics Portfolio

 Welcome!
-I'm **Sibeso Like**, an aspiring Data Analyst passionate about turning data into actionable insights.
+I'm **Sibeso Like**, an associate **Data Analyst** passionate about turning data into actionable insights.
 This portfolio showcases my projects and case studies as I progress through my data analytics journey.

 ## 👨‍💻 About Me